 In February 1996, Des Kennedy, the Denman Island author, was invited to Bowen Island to talk about his consuming interest in gardening and to introduce his latest book.

-Several Bowen Islanders who were aware of his background and involvement in the Denman Island Conservancy asked him to stay overnight in order to speak to a group of interested Islanders about the conservancy movement, and how it might apply to Bowen Island.
+Several Bowen Islanders who were aware of his background and involvement in the Denman Conservancy Association asked him to stay overnight in order to speak to a group of interested Islanders about the conservancy movement, and how it might apply to Bowen Island.
 So, on a Sunday morning in late February 1996, 22 Bowen Islanders had the opportunity to hear him speak.
 He touched on the legislative framework under which conservancies work in BC, the successes and difficulties of the Denman Island Conservancy, and the connections that can be made to provincial, national, and international bodies.
 He underlined the necessity for a conservancy organization to work out its particular goals and to develop a program suited to its island or area.

 Following this session, the group formed a steering committee to explore and act on setting up a Bowen Island conservancy organization.

-Through the Spring of 1996, people contacted a number of Gulf Island conservancies, and with the newly-formed Gambier Island Conservancy.
+Through the Spring of 1996, people contacted a number of Gulf Island conservancies, including the newly-formed Gambier Island Conservancy.
 Samples of their constitutions were obtained.
 In addition, the role and activities of the Island Trust Fund was explored at a meeting with the chair of the Fund Board.